 What’s with Ichigo Ichie: The Art of Making the Most of Every Moment, the Japanese Way?

 Ichigo Ichie is a self-help book compounded together by authors Hector Garcia and Francesc Miralles.
 It is a short and simple book that hopes to provide a practical guide on how to relish and live every moment of our everyday experiences.
 Because in this age of digital distraction, instant gratification, and superficial engagement, it becomes more and more difficult to make sense of the moments manifested by the universe to us – that what we are experiencing right now will most probably never happen again.

-There is so much about the book that reminded me of the outdoors – the mountains, the stars in the floors of heavens, the explosions of yellows and reds during sunset and sunrise.
+There is so much about the book that reminded me of the outdoors – the mountains, the stars on the floors of heavens, the explosions of yellows and reds during sunset and sunrise.
 Simple things that allowed something to blossom inside me.
-Moments of pure bliss on trails, at the summit, and during those late night socials.
+Moments of pure bliss on trails, at the summit, and during those late-night socials.

 The 10 Principles of Ichigo Ichie that will remind us of our moments with the Mountains

 The mountains have long proven to have helped our mental state.
 Sadly, the world has taken its toll and we can’t set forth on adventures yet.
 However, we can make the most of what the mountains have taught us: to meditate and live each and every moment.
 Here’s how.

 Buwis-buhay.
 That’s how we call those dangerous stunts we’ve done in the mountains.
 Probably unsettling and illogical for others, but totally mind-blowing for us.
 The euphoria of the moment.
 And we do what we do simply because… we’ll never know if it could ever happen to us again.
 As they say: minsan lang ‘to.

 So if there’s one thing that you’ve been so wanting to do: do it – as much as you can, as far as you can, as long as you can.
 Stop postponing special moments.
 Who knows, the opportunity may never be made itself known to you once again.